Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Methodology

 with $\Omega_{m0}^{\rm prior}$ motivated by a Pantheon$+$-like SNe analysis and deliberately displaced relative to the adopted fiducial value $\Omega_{m0}^{\rm fid}=0.30$.
 This setup allowed us to quantify how a mismatched SNe-based prior on $\Omega_{m0}$ biases the BAO-inferred CPL parameters, even when the underlying cosmology is exactly $\Lambda$CDM.

-Three methodological lessons from \emph{Paper1} directly motivate the present work.
-First, the BAO likelihood alone defines a well-behaved degeneracy ridge in $(\oo,\wa)$ whose location is highly sensitive to assumptions about $\Omega_{m0}$.
-Second, even a moderate prior offset $\Delta\Omega_{m0}\equiv\Omega_{m0}^{\rm prior}-\Omega_{m0}^{\rm fid}$ can generate $\mathcal{O}(0.1)$ shifts in $(\oo,\wa)$ that visually mimic the patterns often interpreted as mild DDE signatures.
-Third, such shifts arise from the partial-likelihood structure—BAO combined with an external prior—rather than from genuine inconsistencies among independent datasets.
-The present forecasting framework generalizes this logic by introducing controlled cross-probe tensions across BAO, CMB, and SNe, thereby transforming a single prior-bias example into a systematic multi-probe assessment of parameter sensitivity.
+Three methodological lessons from Paper~I motivate the present work.
+First, the BAO likelihood alone defines a degeneracy ridge in $(\oo,\wa)$ that is sensitive to assumptions about $\Omega_{m0}$.
+Second, even a moderate prior offset, $\Delta\Omega_{m0}\equiv\Omega_{m0}^{\rm prior}-\Omega_{m0}^{\rm fid}$, can shift $(\oo,\wa)$ enough to resemble mild DDE-like behaviour.
+Third, such shifts can arise from the structure of a partial likelihood---in this case, BAO combined with an external prior---rather than from genuine inconsistencies among independent datasets.
+The present framework extends this logic to controlled cross-probe tensions among BAO, CMB, and SNe in a common mock-based setting.